EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 Question: Sampling a Single Neuron Spike Train
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-* The sampling of the individual neuron's spike train is slightly different because in that case, the signal is given as a list of timestamps (SpikeMonitor.spike_trains) and needs to be transformed into a binary vector.
+* The sampling of the individual neuron's spike train is different because in that case, the signal is given as a list of timestamps (SpikeMonitor.spike_trains) and needs to be transformed into a binary vector.
 This is done inside the function :func:`.spike_tools.get_averaged_single_neuron_power_spectrum`.
 Read the doc to learn how to control the sampling rate.

 * The firing rate of a single neuron can be very low and very different from one neuron to another.
 For that reason, we do not split the spike train into k realizations but we analyse the full spike train (:math:`T_{Simulation}-T_{init}`).
 From the simulation, we get many (CE+CI) spike trains and we can  average across a subset of neurons.
 Check the doc of :func:`.spike_tools.get_averaged_single_neuron_power_spectrum` to learn how to control the number of neurons of this subset.